Debt Validation Notice

 Sometimes, a debt collector sends the notice as its initial communication with you.
 If a debt collector doesn't send a notice when they first contact you, they must provide one within five days of that first communication.
 The notice can be sent via either email or snail mail.

 If you don’t receive it, you can send the debt collector a request to validate the debt.
-This letter is sometimes called a debt validation letter.
+This letter is sometimes called a debt validation letter

-The FDCPA is very clear regarding what a debt validation notice should include.
+is very clear regarding what a debt validation notice should include.
 Here's what you can expect to find:

 • A statement of who's sending the notice